m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

 ## Approach
 The code for the GPS data parser follows these steps to extract the necessary information and monitor missing or incorrect data:

-1. The GPS data parser code consists of a function called `Parse_gps_data` to fulfill the requirements.
-This function takes a GPGGA string, performs operations to extract useful information, and returns the field data in a structure.
+1. The GPS data parser code consists of a function called `Parse_gps_data` to fulfill the requirements of parsing data.
+This function takes a GPGGA string, performs operations to extract useful information, and returns the individual fields data in a structure `gps_data`.

 2. At the start of the function, the code initializes all the fields with default values.